 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
-Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Missouri.
+Join us in our endeavor to offer information about bass fishing.